Estate Planning Law Firm Establishing Trusts for Families in Cobb and Cherokee Counties

 Does a loved one with a trust still need a will?

 It would be wise to have a will, even if a revocable trust exists.
 There are a few reasons why this is a good idea, including:

 - The will serves as a fail-safe for your trust.
 For example, without a will, any property that you haven’t yet transferred to your trust will go to your closest relatives — which may not be what you planned or wanted.

 - In a will, you can appoint someone to be your child’s guardian in case you and the child’s other parent should die before the child turns 18.
 You can’t do that in a trust, so having both a will and a trust keeps an important decision like this under your control.

 - If you want to leave nothing at all to your spouse or child, you have to specify that condition in your will, not in a trust.

 You can see there are many differences between wills and trusts.
 Each has its own purpose, and at Gleichman Law Firm LLC, I can assist you in deciding which option is best for you at any given time.

-Get advice on establishing trusts from my Marietta estate planning law firm
+Get advice on establishing trusts from my Woodstock law firm

 If you need to establish a living trust for your estate, call the Woodstock office of the Gleichman Law Firm LLC for an appointment at 678-331-7058 or contact me online.
 I try to return all calls within 24 hours, and I make home and hospital visits.
 My hours are Monday through Friday from 8:30 a.m. to 5:30 p.m. and weekends by appointment only.
 My office is located just off I-575.
 Free initial consultations may be available upon request.